For High School Students and Undergraduates

 The University of Pittsburgh Cancer Institute (UPCI) Academy provides rising high school seniors with eight weeks of research-focused didactic and experiential learning at six locations.
 During this time, scholars will work on their own research project in a dedicated research mentor's laboratory.
 At the end of the program, scholars will be asked to present their projects as an oral presentation and in a poster session.
 Participating scholars will also learn important skills to help prepare them for success in college and in their future careers in science and medicine.

 The mission of this program is to encourage and prepare high school students to further their studies in science, technology, engineering, and mathematics (STEM) subjects; consider careers in cancer research; instill knowledge of cancer biology and clinical care; and develop strong research and communication skills.

-The Academy offers seven different but complementary and interacting programs: Cancer Biology (CB), Women's Cancer Research Center (WCRC), Tumor Immunology (TI), Drug Discovery, Systems and Computational Biology (DiSCoBio), Computer Science, Biology, and Biomedical Informatics (CoSBBI), Center for Integrated Oncology-Cologne/Bonn Academy (CIO) and the newly instituted Cancer Environment, Bioengineering, Imaging and Genetics (CEBIG).
+The Academy offers six different but complementary and interacting programs: Cancer Biology (CB), Women's Cancer Research Center (WCRC), Tumor Immunology (TI), Drug Discovery, Systems and Computational Biology (DiSCoBio), Computer Science, Biology, and Biomedical Informatics (CoSBBI), and Cancer Environment, Bioengineering, Imaging and Genetics (CEBIG).

 Clinical and Translational Science Institute (CTSI) Educational Programs